Get more from your current account

 You can apply for an HSBC Advance Account if you:

 - are 18 or older and live in the UK or EU

 - are happy for us to do a credit check against your name (if you live in the UK)

-8. APR (Annual Percentage Rate) is the rate at which someone who is borrowing money is charged, calculated over a period of 12 months.
-It takes into account not just the interest, but also any other charges that may have to be paid and any interest-free amount.
+5. APR stands for annual percentage rate.
+This is the rate at which someone who is borrowing money is charged, calculated over a period of 12 months.
+It takes into account not just the interest, but also any other charges you may have to pay, as well as any interest-free amount.